serverlessworkflow/specification/specification.md

 Alternatively, `jitter` may be defined as an absolute value specified as an ISO 8601 duration.
 This way, the maximum amount of random time added is fixed and will not increase as new attempts are made.

-The `transition` property defines the transition to the next workflow state in the cases where the defined retries are unsuccessful.

-It `transition` is not defined you can also define the `end` property which will end workflow execution at that point.

 For more information, refer to the [Workflow Error Handling](#Workflow-Error-Handling) sections.